 How you can help

-- Encourage students in your classes to consider doing independent study, honors theses or summer projects in your discipline.
+- Have high-achieving, self-motivated students?
+Personally challenge them to consider doing an independent study, honors theses or summer projects in your discipline.

-- Know enough about what your colleagues are doing so that you can direct students to appropriate mentors.
+- Communicate with colleagues.
+Know what they are doing so that you can direct students to appropriate mentors.

-- Maintain a brief statement about the scholarship you pursue and how you involve students.
+- Have a “mission statement” about the scholarship you pursue and how you involve students.
 Have this statement on the web accessible through your department’s website (examples: chemistry faculty list; chemistry research page; nursing research office; history student opportunities).

-- Send students from your courses to the Celebration of Scholarship event with an assignment to increase awareness of research opportunities on campus.
+- Send students to the Celebration of Scholarship event with an assignment to increase awareness of research opportunities on campus.

-- Encourage your students to consider submitting to Oshkosh Scholar.
+- Encourage your students to submit to Oshkosh Scholar.

 Resources to help you succeed as a mentor

-- If you need funds to pursue a project with a student, consider external and internal sources such as those discussed in the Find Funding section.
+Need funding to pursue a project?
+Consider external and internal sources such as those discussed in the Find Funding section.
 Do not forget that you can ask for student assistants as part of Faculty Development proposals.

-- Consider attending a workshop on mentoring Undergraduate Scholarly and Creative Activities (URSCA) in your field.
+- Attend a workshop on mentoring.
+Undergraduate Scholarly and Creative Activities (URSCA) in your field.
 CUR and WiSCUR sponsor some of these.
 Many of these workshops require sending a team.
 OSRCA can help you put together a team and can sometimes help with the costs of attending.
 Watch for notices about workshop opportunities on the campus announcement lists.

-- If you have questions or need advice, do not hesitate to contact someone in OSRCA or a member of the University committee that oversees OSRCA programs.
+- Contact OSRCA or a member of the University committee that oversees OSRCA programs.